keijiro/KvantTunnel/README.md

 Compatibility
 -------------

-KvantLattice needs a 4-component floating-point texture format.
+KvantTunnel needs a 4-component floating-point texture format.
 Basically, it means it runs only on desktop/laptop-class GPUs.

 License